 24 of 31

 The craft beer movement has produced some very inventive brews and put canned beer back on the map.
 Now it's more like hoppy IPAs, rich stouts, and fruity sours.
 For Beer Can Appreciation Day, treat yourself to your favorite canned beer, or try something new.Continue to 25 of 31 below.

 25 of 31

-Today, take a moment to thank whichever culinary genius decided to blend sweetened coffee and whipped cream with delicious Irish whiskey.
-Then, make your own Irish coffee and cozy up on the couch!
+Today, raise your glass to the culinary genius who decided to blend sweetened coffee and whipped cream with delicious Irish whiskey.
+Then, make your own Irish coffee, and cozy up on the couch.

 26 of 31

 27 of 31

 Contrary to popular belief, Thomas Crapper, a plumber and sanitation engineer, did not invent the flushing toilet.
-What he did do was revolutionize plumbing and sanitation; his contributions to the commode modernized existing flushing toilets by making them more efficient and sanitary.
+What he did was revolutionize plumbing and sanitation.
+His contributions to the commode modernized existing flushing toilets by making them more efficient and sanitary.
 So take a moment today to learn a little more about his history, and don't take modern plumbing for granted.

 28 of 31